Doctoral Programme

 – Could you give me some additional information about the doctoral programme?

-The Doctoral Programme of the Institute of Landscape and Urban Studies (LUS) at the Department of Architecture, ETH Zurich runs since October 2019.
-Two scholarships are awarded each year.
+The Doctoral Program of the Institute of Landscape and Urban Studies (LUS) at the Department of Architecture, ETH Zurich has run since October 2019.
+One to two scholarships are awarded each year.

-All members of the doctoral programme committee (i.e. all professors at LUS Institute) will co-supervise the students’ individual research in graduate colloquia, methods seminars and similar formats.
-One principal supervisor will be assigned before the end of the first year (see section Application Precedure).
+All members of the doctoral program committee (i.e., all professors at the LUS Institute) will co-supervise the students’ individual research in graduate colloquia, methods seminars and similar formats.
+One principal supervisor will be assigned before the end of the first year (see section Application Procedure).

 ELIGIBILITY